getsentry/sentry-dotnet/CONTRIBUTING.md

   *Technically, you only need the full SDK install for the latest version (8.0).
 If you like, you can install the smaller ASP.NET Core Runtime packages for .NET 6.0.
 However, installing the full SDKs will also give you the runtimes.*

-  *If using an "Apple silicon" processor (M1 or newer), read [the special instructions below](#special-instructions-for-apple-silicon-cpus).*

-* You'll need [`pwsh`](https://github.com/PowerShell/PowerShell#get-powershell) Core version 6 or later on PATH.
+* [`pwsh`](https://github.com/PowerShell/PowerShell#get-powershell) Core version 6 or later on PATH.

-* `CMake` needs to be on your PATH.
+* `CMake` on PATH.
 On Windows you can install the [C++ CMake tools for Windows](https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170#installation).
 On macOS you can use your favourite package manager (e.g. `brew install cmake`).

 * On Windows:
   - [.NET Framework](https://dotnet.microsoft.com/download/dotnet-framework) 4.6.2 or higher.
   - `Sentry.DiagnosticSource.IntegrationTests.csproj` uses [SQL LocalDb](https://docs.microsoft.com/sql/database-engine/configure-windows/sql-server-express-localdb) - [download SQL LocalDB 2019](https://download.microsoft.com/download/7/c/1/7c14e92e-bdcb-4f89-b7cf-93543e7112d1/SqlLocalDB.msi).
 To avoid running these tests, unload `Sentry.DiagnosticSource.IntegrationTests.csproj` from the solution.
-  - Building Sentry with the Android bindings requires Java.
-If you're building Sentry using an IDE, typically you provide the path to your Java installation via the IDE settings (open the settings for Visual Studio or Rider and search for "android").
-If you want to build Sentry from the command line (using `dotnet build`) then you will need to ensure the `JAVA_HOME` environment variable is set correctly.
 * On macOS/Linux
   - [Mono 6 or higher](https://www.mono-project.com/download/stable) to run the unit tests on the `net4x` targets.

 ## .NET MAUI Requirements

-To build any of `Sentry.Maui`, `Sentry.Maui.Tests`, or `Sentry.Samples.Maui`, you'll need to have .NET SDK 7.0.400 or greater installed, and have installed the MAUI workloads installed, either through Visual Studio setup, or by running `dotnet workload restore` (or `dotnet workload install maui`) from the Sentry source code root directory.
+To build any of `Sentry.Maui`, `Sentry.Maui.Tests`, or `Sentry.Samples.Maui`, we recommend you have .NET SDK 8 and have the MAUI workloads installed.
+You can do so by running `dotnet workload restore` (or `dotnet workload install maui`) from the root of the SDK's repository.
-You may also need other platform dependencies.

 See https://docs.microsoft.com/dotnet/maui/ for details.
 JetBrains also have a great blog post if you're developing on a Mac: https://blog.jetbrains.com/dotnet/2022/05/25/macos-environment-setup-for-maui-development/

-Basically, if you can build and run the "MyMauiApp" example you should also be able to build and run the Sentry MAUI sample app.
+Basically, if you can build and run the `MyMauiApp` example you should also be able to build and run the Sentry MAUI sample app.

 ### Targeting Android, iOS and Mac Catalyst

+* Targeting the mobile platforms requires aditional dependencies.
+  - `Java` is required for building the Android bindings.
+If you're building Sentry using an IDE you provide the path to your Java installation via the IDE settings (open the settings for Visual Studio or Rider and search for "android").
+Building Sentry from the command line (using `dotnet build`) requires `JAVA_HOME` to be available on the environment.
+  - Compiling for iOS and Mac Catalyst happens on macOS only.

-Although the files in `/src/Sentry/Platforms/` are part of the `Sentry` project, they are [conditionally targeted](https://github.com/getsentry/sentry-dotnet/blob/b1bfe1efc04eb4c911a85f1cf4cd2e5a176d7c8a/src/Sentry/Sentry.csproj#L19-L21) when the platform is Android, iOS or Mac Catalyst.
-We build for Android on all platforms, but currently compile iOS and Mac Catalyst _only when building on a Mac_.
+Although the files in `/src/Sentry/Platforms/` are part of the `Sentry` project, they are [conditionally targeted](https://github.com/getsentry/sentry-dotnet/blob/b1bfe1efc04eb4c911a85f1cf4cd2e5a176d7c8a/src/Sentry/Sentry.csproj#L19-L21) when the platform is Android, iOS, or Mac Catalyst.
+We build for Android on all platforms.

 ```xml
 <!-- Platform-specific props included here -->